-Our new suite is on the 3rd floor, Suite N352 in the C4C, Center for Community.
+Our suite is now on the 3rd floor, Suite N352 in the C4C, Center for Community.
 We still share a waiting room with CAPS, please let the front desk staff know you are here for OVA when you arrive.
 Thank you.

 The Office of Victim Assistance (OVA) staff offer educational programming to all members of the campus community, as well as community partners who do similar and related work.
 In addition to counseling and advocacy services, OVA offers presentations on all of our topic areas and how to support people who may be impacted by difficult or disruptive life events.
 OVA topic areas include, but are not limited to: physical assault, hazing, bias motivated incidents, grief and loss, discrimination, harassment, sexual harassment, intimate partner abuse, sexual assault and stalking.